 Cadmiums have the broadest range of hues derived from any of the inorganic pigment groups.
-These hues range from pale to golden deep yellows, light fiery to deep oranges through to light bright scarlets to deep reds and maroons.
+These hues range from pale to golden deep yellows, light, fiery oranges to deep ones, through to light, bright scarlets, deep reds and maroons.

-Cadmium is a moderately soft silvery white metal with melting point just over 700 degree Celsius.
-Cadmium compounds have been used as a source of colour since the discovery of cadmium in 1817 by the German chemist Friedrich Stromeyer It was Stromeyer who first recommended the use of the bright yellow cadmium sulphide for use in artists’ colours.
-Although, in 1809, George Field, whose chemical colour work was highly influential at Winsor & Newton, mentions cadmium yellow for use in watercolour.
+Cadmium is a moderately soft, silvery white metal with a melting point of just over 700 degrees Celsius.
+Cadmium compounds have been used as a source of colour since the discovery of cadmium in 1817 by the German chemist Friedrich Stromeyer.
+It was Stromeyer who first recommended the use of the bright yellow cadmium sulphide in artists’ colours – although in 1809, George Field, whose chemical colour work was highly influential at Winsor & Newton, mentions cadmium yellow for use in watercolour.

 Cadmiums became more available to artists after commercial production began in Germany in the 1830s.
-Winsor & Newton exhibited cadmium yellow at the 1851 Crystal Palace exhibition.
-During this period cadmiums, although expensive, were highly valued for permanence, brilliance, opacity and mixing capabilities.
+Winsor & Newton showed cadmium yellow at the 1851 Crystal Palace exhibition.
+During this period cadmiums, although expensive, were highly valued for their permanence, brilliance, opacity and mixing capabilities.

 The production of modern, high performance cadmium red is an expensive and lengthy process requiring only the purest raw materials to produce the best possible colour.

-Transforming the cadmium metal into a usable pigment means it undergoes several carefully controlled chemical reactions and procedures using various ingredients including mineral acids, sodium sulphide flakes, water, and selenium.
+Transforming the cadmium metal into a usable pigment involves it undergoing several carefully controlled chemical reactions, and procedures using ingredients including mineral acids, sodium sulphide flakes, water and selenium.
 Towards the end of the process heating takes place to create the pigment and it is in this heating process that the quality and hue of the final pigment begins to form.
-The emerging pigment is then ground down into tiny particles - these grinding processes affect the way the pigment interacts with light.
+The emerging pigment is then ground down into tiny particles, and the grinding process affects the way the pigment interacts with light.
 Fine particles have a good diffused reflection and produce a colour that is very strong and vibrant.

 Cadmium itself is a heavy metal and is toxic but cadmium pigments are not classified as dangerous for use in line with EC classification.
 The level of soluble cadmium in the pigments is so low that no hazard warnings are needed and they pose no greater risk after swallowing or breathing in than other pigment types.
 Cadmium pigments are restricted for certain applications but this restriction does not apply to artists’ colours.

-Cadmium red will add brightness, strength, opacity and maybe a touch of passion to any artist’s work and is now widely regarded as a viable alternative to the erratic and toxic vermilion either natural or synthesised.
-Available from Winsor & Newton Artists’ Oil Colour: Cadmium Red and Cadmium Red Deep.
+Cadmium red will add brightness, strength, opacity and maybe a touch of passion to any artist’s work, and is now widely regarded as a viable alternative to the erratic and toxic vermilion, either natural or synthesised.
+Cadmium Red and Cadmium Red Deep are available in Winsor & Newton Artists’ Oil Colour.